niceoutput/niceoutput/README.md

 ### If you want to know more about me...

-🚀 Fire up your terminal and run `npx niceoutput` and enjoy
+🚀 Fire up your terminal, run `npx niceoutput` and enjoy

 ---